 The buds do benefit from the seal created by the ear gels and good fit, meaning it’s quite difficult for external noise to penetrate if you’re staying in the zone.
 However, for runners, this isn’t always ideal.
 I’d like to see a passthrough audio mode, which many competing products offer, that enables outside sounds like traffic to make it through while still providing great sound.
 The alternative here is just to listen at a lower volume.

-Jaybird Tarah Pro: Water resistance
+Jaybird Tarah Pro review: Water resistance

 Jaybird takes this stuff seriously, and with good reason.
 Its target audience is not deterred by the harshest of weather conditions and they expect their equipment to keep pace.
 Besides, when half-way up a mountain, the weather can change very quickly and there’s little chance of escape.